cowzendux/MplusPathAnalysis/README.md

 datasetLabels = ["CLASS", "Mediation"]
 waittime = 10)**
 * This would test a model where a Treatment (Tx) is expected to affect attitudes towrd children (att_ch), which in turn is related to be related to three measures assessing classroom interactions (CO, ES, and IS).
 Years of experience teaching (yrs_tch), teacher age (age), and teacher gender (gender) are included as covariates in all of the models.
 Treatment is included as a covariate in the models predicting classroom interactions so that the model can be used to accurately estimate the mediated effect.
+* A latent variable "CHLATENT" is created to represent the characteristics of the children in the classroom, based on child income (chincome_mean), child free and reduced lunch status (chfrl_mean), and mother education (chmomed_mean).
 * CO is allowed to covary with both ES and IS.
 * The endogenous variables (which include CO, ES, and IS) are not automatically allowed to covary, although two specific covariances are allowed (CO with ES and CO with IS) as mentioned above.
 * All of the exogenous variables (which include Tx, att_ch, yrs_tch, age, and gender) are allowed to freely covary.